plone/Products.LinguaPlone/README.txt

 - Each translation is a discrete object, and can be workflowed individually.

-- This also means that it works with WebDAV and FTP.

 - Translations are kept track of using AT references.

 - You can multilingual-enable your types without affecting their operation